echasnovski/mini.nvim/README.md

     Plug 'echasnovski/mini.nvim', { 'branch': 'stable' }
     ```

-- Each module is independent and implemented within single file.
-You can copy corresponding file from 'lua/mini/' directory to your '.config/nvim/lua' directory and use it from there.
+- Each plugin is also distributed in separate repositories.
+You can see more information about it in [their description](#plugins).

-Don't forget to call module's `setup()` (if required) to enable its functionality.
+Don't forget to call plugin's `setup()` (if required) to enable its functionality.

 **Note**: if you are on Windows, there might be problems with too long file paths (like `error: unable to create file <some file name>: Filename too long`).
 Try doing one of the following:
 - Enable corresponding git global config value: `git config --system core.longpaths true`.
 Then try to reinstall.